-How does this relate to social groups?
+How does this relate to play groups?

 Other social skills groups are focused on “fixing” the child with social-pragmatic differences, anxiety, or autism.
 They focus on teaching children how to look similar to their peers.
 This viewpoint comes from a deficit-based model that assumes our children with delays or disabilities cannot have positive social relationships as they are.

 When we take the social model of disability into consideration, along with neurodiversity-affirming therapeutic styles such as DIR/Floortime, we meet children where they are in their social dynamics.
 We work to help children understand themselves and others as social beings, and to create self-advocacy to be able to enjoy their social experiences in the way it works for them.

 What are examples of play group goals?

 - Children will be given autonomy and taught how to self-advocate